mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/TIM/TIM_OutputCompare/readme.txt

 @par Example Description

-This example shows how to configure the TIM peripheral to generate an output waveform in different output compare modes;
-Example using the STM32F0xx TIM LL API, peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+Configuration of the TIM peripheral to generate an output waveform in different output compare modes.
+This example is based on the STM32F0xx TIM LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 In this example TIM2 input clock (TIM2CLK) frequency is set to APB1 clock (PCLK1), since APB1 pre-scaler is equal to 1.